How to Attract More Birds

 2. Prepare a Proper Menu

 Bird species prefer different food sources.
-Select a high quality feed specifically formulated for the species of birds you'd like to attract to your backyard.
-Be sure to regularly refill your feeders and keep all food sources stocked.
-If birds continually find a empty feeder, they will move to an alternate location.
+Select a high quality feed formulated for the species of birds you'd like to attract to your backyard.
+Be sure to refill your feeders and keep all food sources stocked.
+If birds always find a empty feeder, they will move to an alternate location.
 View our online selection of bird feed here.

 3. Keep It Clean